felipebita/fraud_detection/README.md

 |:---------:|:-----------------:|:-----------:|:-----------:|:-----------:|:--------------:|
 |RF |	0.88042 |	0.93077 |	0.76101 |	0.83737	 |	0.83692 |

+Finally, the model was deployed and I tested it using a dataset with 10 samples.
+The model worked fine.

 ## **5 - Company Expansion Strategy**
 **5.1 The company will receive 25% of the value of each transaction that is truly detected as fraud.**